The Hollow Tree and Meteor Trails

 Length 8 miles Climbing 1060 feet

-The best direction to take the loop is counter-clockwise, which puts the best scenery near the end of the hike.
+The best direction to hike this loop is counter-clockwise, which puts the best scenery near the end.
 The climbing is also a little easier in this direction.

 Start by hiking north on North Escape Road, which runs along Opal Creek.
 For the first mile, the road passes through some fine old-growth forest, somewhat spoiled by numerous old picnic areas that don't seem to be used any more.
 After crossing an auto bridge, the narrow road runs through another stretch of impressive old-growth redwoods.
 Although it's paved, much of the road is covered with redwood needles and is actually more pleasant and scenic than the parallel Skyline-to-the-Sea trail, offering better views of both the redwoods and the creek.